Topics Map > Engineering Workstations (EWS) > Remote Access

 - Go to

 - Log in with your NetID and Active Directory password

-- Click on "Launch Session" and choose MATE.
+- Click on "Launch Session" and choose GNOME.
 (Your browser pop-up blocker may complain here, but you can click "Go to my session")

 Connect with the desktop client